Skip to content

 Risks

 • External rate limits.
 Let's Encrypt (50 certs / registered domain / week), Cloudflare API (1200 / 5min / token), Fly API.
-Mitigation: observability counters on cert_pendingcert_active latency; alert on sustained queue depth; territory documents rate-limit caps in its CLAUDE.md.
+Under rollback semantics, rapid prospect re-signup attempts on the same subdomain can compound LE rate-limit pressure (every failed-then-retried attempt issues a fresh cert request).
+Mitigation: observability counters on cert_pendingcert_active latency; alert on sustained queue depth and on per-subdomain retry rate; territory documents rate-limit caps in its CLAUDE.md.

 • Certificate Transparency log enumeration.
 Per-host certs publish to CT logs, exposing tenant subdomain enumeration.
 Mitigation: documented trade-off; territories with strict tenant-existence privacy needs may need wildcard or explicit DECISIONS.md acknowledgement.